 In addition to seeing these works, tour-goers will see contemporary artwork in courtrooms including murals of local landscapes, tapestry, and learn about the courthouse’s art gallery program.
 Moreover, participants will learn about the history and development of the building,

 see historic courtrooms and more contemporary ones, and learn about how courtrooms are designed.

 The Federal Courthouse is located 700 Grant Street, Pittsburgh 15219.
 Participants will meet at the main entrance of the building.
 Please note, it is mandatory that tour-goers present a state-issued ID before the tour begins.
-Participants may not bring their cell phone on the tour; all cell phones will be kept in a secure location.
+Participants may not bring their cell phone, camera or any other electronic device on the tour; any device brought into the building will be kept in a secure location during the tour.

 Photographs during the tour are not permitted.
 Although the courthouse is open to the public and access to the courthouse is free, this coordinated tour is limited to 25 participants and tickets are $20.
 To purchase tickets please visit: www.DoorsOpenPgh.org